Dapo-dan/sign_in_form/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Adding Your Demo

-To add your demo to this README:

-1. Record a screen capture of your app (preferably in GIF format)
-2. Create a `demo` folder in your project root
-3. Add the recording as `app_demo.gif`
-4. The demo will automatically appear in this README

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details